eniolamathew/toggle-slider-switch/README.md

 # React Toggle Slider Switch

-A customizable React toggle slider switch component.
+A customizable react toggle slider switch component.
 Simple to use with built-in label functionality and customization options.

 # Installation